-The new Microsoft Softcard\ is supported.
-So is the popular D. C. Hayes Micromodel utilizing customized PROM firmware available from VIDEX.
-The powerful EasyWriter\ F sional Word Processing System and other word processors are now compatible with VIDEOTERM.

-Or use the Mountain Hardware ROMWriter\ (or other PROM programmer) to generate your own custom character sets.
-Naturally, VIDEOTERM conforms to all Apple OEM guidelines, assurance that you will have no conflicts with current or future Apple II\ expansion boards.
+The new Microsoft Softcard' is supported.
+So is the popular D. C. Hayes Micromodem II' utilizing customized PROM firmware available from VIDEX.
+The powerful EasyWriter Professional Word Processing System and other word processors are now compatible with VIDEDTEND OF use the Mountain Hardware ROMWriter (or other PROM programmen to generate your own custom character sets.
+Naturally, VIDEOTERM Conforms to all Apple OEM guidelines, assurance that you will have no conflicts with current or future Apple II expansion boards.

-VIDEOTERM's on-board asynchronous crystal clock ensures flicker-free character display.
-Only the size of the Pascal Language card, VIDEOTERM utilizes CMOS and low power consumption ICs. ensuring cool, reliable operation.
-All ICs are fully socketed for easy maintenance.
-Add to that 2K of on-board RAM, 50 or 60 Hz operation, and provision of power and input connectors for a light pen.
-Problems are designed out, not in.
-Advanced Design
+Advanced VIDEOTERM's on-board asynchronous crystal clock ensures flicker-free character display.
+Only Hardware the size of the Pascal Language card.
+VIDEOTERM utilizes CMOS and low power consumption ICs. ensuring cool, reliable operation, All ICs are fully socketed for easy maintenance.
+Add to that 20 on-board RAM.
+So or 60 Hz operation, and provision of power and input connectors for a light pen-Problems are designed out, not

-The entire display may be altered to inverse video, displaying black characters on a white field, PROMs containing alternate character sets and graphic symbols are available from Videx.
-A switchplate option allows you to use the same video monitor for either the VIDEOTERM or the standard Apple II' display, instantly changing displays by flipping a single toggle switch.
-The switchplate assembly inserts into one of the rear cut-outs in the Apple II' case so that the toggle switch is readily accessible.
-And the Videx KEYBOARD ENHANCER can be installed, allowing upper and lower case character entry directly from your Apple II' keyboard.
-Available Options
+The entire display may be altered to inverse video, displaying black characters on a white field PROMs containing alternate character sets and graphic symbols are available from Videx.
+A switchpiate option allows you to use the same video monitor for either the VIDEOTERM or the standard Apple if video in the video of the video o Available Options

-1K of on-board ROM firmware controls all operation of the VIDEOTERM.
+Firmware 1K of on-board ROM firmware controls all operation of the VIDEOTERM.
 No machine language patches are needed for normal VIDEOTERM use.

-Firmware Version 2.0 Firmware Version 2.0

-7 x 9 matrix

-7 x 12 matrix option;

-Alternate user definable

-character set option;

-Inverse video option.
-Characters Display 24 x 80 (full descenders)

-18 x 80 (7 x 12 matrix with full descenders)
+Firmware Version 2.0 Firmware Version ZU 7 x 9 matrix 7 x 12 matrix option; 7 x 12 matrix option; Alternate user definable character set option; inverse video option; 24 x 80 (full descenders) 18 x 80 (7 x 12 matrix with full descenders) Display

 Want to know more?
 Contact your local Apple dealer today for a demonstration.
 VIDEOTERM is available through your local dealer or direct from Videx in Corvallis, Oregon.
-Or send for the VIDEOTERM Owners Reference Manual and deduct the amount if you decide to purchase.
-Upgrade your Apple II\ to full terminal capabilities for half the cost of a terminal.
-VIDEOTERM.
-At last.
+Or send for the VIDEOTERM Owners Reference Manual and deduct the amount if you decide by purchase.
+Upgrade your Apple II to full terminal capabilities for half the cost of a terminal vIDEOTERM.
+At last

+PRICE: • VIDEOTERM includes manual.

+• SWITCHPLATE.

-PRICE: • VIDEOTERM includes manual...... · SWITCHPLATE ... \$ 19 \$ 19 MANUAL refund with purchase.
+• MANUAL returnd with purchase.

-7 X 12 CHARACTER SET....
+• 7 X 12 CHARACTER SET.

-MICROMODEM FIRMWARE
+• MICROMODEM FIRMWARE.